 A key element of our commercial strategy has been a flexible price-packaging architecture, providing consumers with presentations and packaging to suit every consumption occasion.
 We have been able to do this because of our enhanced understanding of their habits and needs, dynamic segmentation and a solid relationship with customers and retailers.

-SUPERIOR COMMERCIAL 48% sincle serve mix EXECUTION
+SUPERIOR COMMERCIAL EXECUTION